What is Inheritance Tax?

 IHT portfolios are intended for the long term, but give you the option to request the funds if need be.
 It’s important to remember though BPR investments are less liquid than other stock market investments.
 They will be harder to sell.

-Just to repeat: to qualify for IHT exemption, you must hold the investment for a minimum period of two years.
+Just to repeat: to qualify for IHT exemption, you must hold the investment for a minimum period of two years and hold it on death – and the investments must remain qualifying.

 Please remember, all the tax and product rules mentioned here are those currently applying but could change in future.